-It would hardly be an exaggeration to say that dozens of poems published in periodicals last year were devoted to the danger in which the Ukrainian language finds itself today.
+It would hardly be an exaggeration to say that dozens of poems published in periodicals in 1988 were devoted to the danger in which the Ukrainian language finds itself today.
 We have also seen strong passages, or entire poems, devoted to the hymning of language as such.
 The language of poetry, in particular, is glorified as the only salvation in our world-the only love that will never betray.

 Finally, the new spirit of openness has opened up a new, and highly surprising, thematic vein in Soviet Ukrainian poetry-poetry about the soul, about spiritual existence (occasionally close to mysticism), and unabashedly religious poetry.
-Some young poets greeted the millennium last year by accusing Christianity of having destroyed the pagan beliefs which alone had been truly Ukrainian.
-Many more, however, have gone the less excentric route by writing about the new barbarism having destroyed the ancient Christian churches in Ukrainian towns an villages.
-Valentyn Bendiuh, for instance, wrote an excellent short poem about a mute old bellringer who dies when his little village church is closed down by the authorities.
-I will now quote in full a text by Hennadii Moroz which I consider-together with Rymaruk's poem, quoted earlier-the best work that I read in 1988:
+Some young poets accuse Christianity of having destroyed the pagan beliefs which alone had been truly Ukrainian.
+Many more, however, have gone the less eccentric route by writing about the new barbarism having destroyed the ancient Christian churches in Ukrainian towns and villages.
+Valentyn Bendiuh, for instance, wrote an excellent short poem about a mute old bell-ringer who dies of grief when his little village church is closed down by the authorities.
+Twill now quote in full a text by Hennadii Moroz which I consider-together with Rymaruk's poem, quoted earlier-the best work that I read in 1988:

 Iak vy zovetes', doroho v kufaiechtsi hrudnia, Khutir zabutyi, zamshila kaplytsia pusta?
 Kholodno hospodu.
-Kholodno bohu...
+Kholodno bohu. . .
 A liudiam?
 Ot i pishly.
 I zabuly.
 Ne znialy z khresta.

 Smittia-oshuiu, suvii pavutynnia-odesnu.
 Z kosmosu hlianuty-i prosl'ozytys': krasa!
 Mozhe voskresnut'?
 A spravdi, uziat' i voskresnut'.
 Til'ky navishcho?
 Dlia koho otut voskresat'?

-Babo v mohyli i viri, na samomu spodi,

-V khustochtsi bilii i chornykh, iak pole, rokakh,

-Pravdu kazaly vy: vse u rukakh u hospodnikh,

-Vse, pochynaiuchy z tsviakhiv, u boha v rukakh.
+Babo v mohyli i viri, na samomu spodi, V khustochtsi bilii i chornykh, iak pole, rokakh, Pravdu kazaly vy: vse u rukakh u hospodnikh, Vse, pochynaiuchy z tsviakhiv, u boha v rukakh.

 [What is your name, road, in your white cotton jacket of December, with your abandoned farm house and a moldy empty chapel?
 The Lord is cold.
-God is cold...
+God is cold. . .
 And the people?
 They simply left.
 And forgot.
-Did not take Him down from the cross. /The trash-to the left, the bale of cobwebs-to the right.
+Did not take Him down from the cross. / The trash-to the left, the bale of cobwebs-to the right.
 One could look down from the cosmos and shed a tear: Oh, how beautiful!
 Perhaps one should rise from the dead.
 Really, just go ahead and rise from the dead.
 But then, for what?
-For whom here should one bother with the resurrection? / Grandmother in your grave and in your faith, at the very bottom, in your white kerchief and your years, as black as the field-you were finally right: everything is in God's hands.
+For whom here should one take the trouble of resurrection? / Grandmother, in your grave and in your faith, at the very bottom, in your white kerchief and your years, as black as the field-you were finally right: everything is in God's hands.
 Everything-beginning with the iron nails-is in the hands of God.]

-Not only have I learned to distinguish between the two Ostapchuks, Herasymchuk and Herasymiuk, or Taran and Taranenko, but I have learned to respect most of their and their friends' work and to love some of it.
-In the time of reconstruction, the best of them are powerfully reconstructing Soviet Ukrainian poetry.
+In the time of reconstruction, the best of the younger Ukrainian poets are powerfully reconstructing Soviet Ukrainian poetry.
 It is my own deeply vital concern that this beautiful and varied garden not only survive but flourish-that it not be brutally trampled yet once again.
-In the meantime, I am busy taking notes on this year's poetry published in Soviet Ukraine.